jachiam/tak-ai/README.md

 ###Some thoughts on Takai:

 You probably should not play at depths greater than 3.
 The current implementation of the minimax search is fast enough to compete well on depth 3: from my experience, it takes somewhere on the order of 15 seconds to make a move on the 5x5 board, on average, and rarely more than a minute.
 But for games with many stacks, this can go up.
-On 4x4 boards, it only seems to take around 3 to 10 seconds per move.
+On 4x4 boards, it only seems to take less than 3 seconds per move.

 Once you have played enough games with this AI, you will see that it is somewhat predictable.
 Hopefully still strong enough to be a worthy opponent.
 It can give you a run for your money if you aren't careful, though.